 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Autumn Inferno®: Cotoneaster is recommended for the following landscape applications:

 Accent, Mass Planting, Hedges/Screening, General Garden Use

 Autumn Inferno® Cotoneaster is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent scarlet berries from late summer to late fall.
-It has attractive dark green foliage.
-The small glossy oval leaves are highly ornamental and turn outstanding shades of scarlet, yellow and orange in the fall.
+It has attractive dark green evergreen foliage.
+The small glossy oval leaves are highly ornamental and turn outstanding shades of scarlet, yellow and orange in the fall, which persists throughout the winter.
 It features tiny clusters of shell pink flowers along the branches in late spring.